deanzel/CIS340/Project3/README.txt

 Dean Choi
 CSU# 2690159
-CIS 340 - Project 3
+CIS 340 - Project 3 - A Customized Shell

 ============================================================================
 *Project Description:
-This C console program allows acts as a customized shell that supports Linux shell commands in addition to the internal commands.
+This C console program allows acts as a customized shell that supports Linux shell commands in addition to the internal commands based upon our own determined PATH environment variable.

 ============================================================================
 *Compiling Instructions: